NH Species List & photos

 A statewide species list is certainly open to challenge.
 A number of mineral species that

 were present on some earlier NH species lists have been eliminated from my list.
-I have a working list
+Resolving these questionable species

 The Palermo Mine in north Groton, New Hampshire has the largest